What exactly is a plant-based diet?

 These are a more affordable

 alternative to buying fresh.
-Plant-based dishes, such as curries, stews and chillis,
+Plant-based dishes, such as curries, stews and chillis, rely heavily on vegetables.
+Frozen vegetables can taste just as good

 when they are cooked well!
 We recommend frozen broccoli, peas, carrots, green beans and sweetcorn as they do not lose their flavour.
 Frozen fruit, especially raspberries and blackberries, is far cheaper